cosmith/cosmith.fr/src/pages/projects/table.md

 ![planing](/img/projects/table/planing.jpg)

 The next problem is joining the boards together.
-Without the joiner, it's not easy to get a square edge.
+Without the jointer, it's not easy to get a square edge.
 The track saw is not precise enough to have a good 90° angle.
 So we finally bought a table saw!

 ![table saw](/img/projects/table/saw.jpg)